aurelborda/resume-template/README.md

 See the `sample-data` branch for an example résumé with sample data, or scroll below for a preview image.

 > [!IMPORTANT]
 > When creating a PDF after building the project for production, you may sometimes need to correct the layout of the pages using CSS.
+For example, you want to move the title of a work experience that is at the bottom of a page to a new page.

 > [!TIP]
 > Add the CSS style `page-break-before: always` or `page-break-after: always` to move the content to a new page.